balu72/IkeNei/README.md

-pwd# 360+AI Planner
+pwd# IkeNei

 A comprehensive 360-degree feedback and AI-powered personalized learning platform that helps individuals and organizations drive professional development through data-driven insights.

 ## 🚀 Overview

-360+AI Planner is an innovative tool that combines traditional 360-degree feedback methodologies with cutting-edge artificial intelligence to deliver personalized learning experiences.
+IkeNei is an innovative tool that combines traditional 360-degree feedback methodologies with cutting-edge artificial intelligence to deliver personalized learning experiences.
 The platform enables users to gather comprehensive feedback from peers, supervisors, and subordinates, then leverages AI to create tailored development plans that accelerate professional growth.

 ## ✨ Key Features